ClassyDragon/reimagined-enigma/README.md

 4. Ghost Piece
 5. Hold Piece

+## BUGS:
+1. In some situations, rotating while moving can cause blocks to rotate where they should be able to.

+## Needs Improved:
+1. Representation of solid tiles in field.
+2. Moving blocks down when a line is cleared

 **This project is very incomplete.
 There are a lot of things I plan to change to make reading and modifying the code easier.
 Updates will be infrequent for this project.**